 Is Namibia your next travel destination or a new entry on your bucket list?
 Maybe this article will help you decide.

-The best part?
 Our population is around 2.3 Million people in the whole country.
 This makes Namibia the second least populated country per square kilometre in the world.
 This is where I think Namibia beats most destinations around the globe.
 It’s quiet, it’s peaceful and it is definitely not a tourist trap.
 It’s a country where one can escape the hustle, feel at one with nature and get to experience our planet as it probably once was.

-The second best part?
-It’s accessible, safe and can cater for any budget and we speak English throughout the country.
+It’s accessible, safe and can cater for any budget.
+We speak English throughout the country.
 And if you asked me, it’s the best and only destination when considering a visit to Africa.

 If shopping, busy nightlife, concerts and parties is your thing, Namibia will be a massive disappointment.
 Rather here expect meeting few authentic locals, drinking a sun downer, seeing amazing wildlife experiencing wide open spaces and enjoying nature.

-Depending on your budget both money and time wise, you will be required to travel a LOT to see the best the country has to offer, or you must decide to either come back a second time, or your last resort would be to deliberately choose to skip a part of the country (last option).
+Depending on your budget both money and time wise.
+You will be required to travel a LOT to see the best the country has to offer, or you must decide to either come back a second time, or your last resort would be to deliberately choose to skip a part of the country (last option).

-The South, The West, Etosha, DamaraLand, Koakoland & the Zambezi (formerly Caprivi) region.
+The South, The West, Etosha, Damaraland, Koakoland & the Zambezi (formerly Caprivi) region.
 Of course there are many areas n between.. but these are the biggest highlights.